wonism/wonism.github.io/src/resources/resume/index.md

 - Korbit (https://korbit.co.kr) ∙ 2017.
 05 ~ Present
   - Remove jQuery and use ReactJS
   - Use Redux and Reselect for managing states
+  - Develop new landing page
+  - Use Jest for test codes
 - Camscon (https://camscon.kr) ∙ 2016.
 09 ~ 2017.
 02
   - Develop Camscon web page with ReactJS
   - Develop feature that upload images and its pin tags, color informations